ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 I've seen some weird flashes with the colors sometimes where it looks like it goes to the RGB color fallback, but that's worth the tradeoff for me on this website.

-Another color feature I used for the first time [color-mix](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/color-mix) to do some lightening and darkening of the CSS variables for different states.
-It is not bad but I wish there was something more like a true lighten/darken that used the color itself as the extreme.
+Another color feature I used for the first time is [`color-mix`](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/color-mix).
+I used it to lighten and darken the CSS variables for different states.
+It's not bad, but I wish there was something more like a true lighten/darken that used the color itself as the extreme.
 Some of the colors I tried got washed out a bit by the white or black that I mixed it with.

-By converting my colors for the site to use CSS variables, I basically got a dark mode for free!
-It only took some playing around with the values to find something that I liked.
+By converting my colors to CSS variables, I basically got a dark mode for free!

 One of the nice-to-have features I used was query ranges for CSS media queries.
 It's another feature I've long-awaited since media queries were first introduced.
 Oh, and I used the `,` operator of media queries for the first time!

 And I tried out container queries for the first time.
-I will write another, more in depth article about using them!
+I will write another, more in depth article about using them soon.

 I also tried using `console.info` to add a little surprise for those who look in the console.
 I will also write another article about this approach as I think it's quite interesting.